mchenggit/kabanero-event/architecture/README.md

 - The default image name for a build (if only one image) is the name of the repository.
 - The default behavior for a pull request is:
   - Find a matching pipeline
-  - If matching pipeline if Tekton,
+  - If matching pipeline is Tekton,
-      - Generate required Tekon resources.
+      - Generate required Tekton resources.
       - Call the pipeline